Which city is cheaper, Virginia Beach or Myrtle Beach?

 Virginia Beach is a fun place to experience.
 It will give you the chance to have new experiences.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.

-In Virginia Beach, many people enjoy the nightlife that this relaxing destination offers.
+In Virginia Beach, many people enjoy the nightlife that this bustling destination offers.
 Take your pick from the many activities offered here.
 Plenty of people spend five days in the area when traveling.
 So, five days is just the right amount of time to spend here.

 Virginia Beach is a popular place to visit.
 Many people spend one week here.
 If you enjoy all that's offered here, then one week is just the right amount of time to spend here.
 The entire region has so many activities, and you'll want time to do everything.